Health Concerns wants your Web experience to be the best. Below we answer some common questions.

 Many types of bread contain wheat, which is a common allergen, and yeast, to which many persons are sensitive.
 Bread is often associated with unhealthy foods.
 For example, butter, mayonnaise and margarine are usually spread on bread.
 The first two contain excessive fat, and margarine contains trans fatty acids which should not be consumed at all.
 Additionally, bread is ordinarily used to make sandwiches which contain foods like cheese and luncheon meat.
 These are high in fat, salt, preservatives, and additives.
 To avoid these unhealthy foods, substitute crackers or muffins that are wheat-free for bread, and use meat that you cooked from scratch instead of luncheon meat.
 This is much healthier, more delicious and easier to digest than cheese and luncheon meat.

-For many patients, it helps to show them a case study in my book, Chinese Herbs in the Western Clinic.
-I encourage many of my own clients to go online and do their own research.
+For many patients, it helps to show them a case study in Andrew Gaeddert's book, Chinese Herbs in the Western Clinic.
+We often encourage clients to go online and do their own research.
 It would be nice if we could document everything but my experience there is little hope for someone who isn't convinced of the thousands of years of herb usage.
 It is important to notice that many if not most western medical procedures are used based on anecdotal findings, not actually well designed studies.